robenkleene/veep.vim/README.md

 ### Example

-Take this example of a Markdown table.
+Take this example of a Markdown table:

 ```
 | Header 1     | Header 2     | Header 3     |